department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 ### How do I get these benefits as a family member?

-You’ll need to apply for benefits in 1 of 2 ways:
+You’ll need to apply for benefits:

 -	[Fill out the Camp Lejeune Family Member Application (VA Form 10-10068) online](https://www.clfamilymembers.fsc.va.gov/App/StepApplicant), **or**